jbossdemocentral/bpms-governance-demo/README.md

    Login to http://localhost:8080/s-ramp-ui         (u:erics / p:bpmsuite1!)

-   Build and deploy project in business central.

-   This should start a process and put a task in place for approving the artifact, if you do it will be promoted from /tmp/dev to /tmp/qa on the filesystem as demo example of promoting through your deployment infrastructure.
+   As a developer you have a modified project pom.xml (found in projects/rewards-demo) which includes an s-ramp wagon and s-ramp repsitory locations for transporting any artifacts we build with 'mvn deploy'.

+        $ mvn deploy -f projects/rewards-demo/pom.xml

+   The rewards project now has been deployed in s-ramp repository where you can view the artifacts and see that the governance process in the s-ramp was automatically started.
+Claim the approval task in dashboard available in your browser and see the rewards artifact deployed in /tmp/dev copied to /tmp/qa upon approval:

+        http://localhost:8080/s-ramp-ui            u:erics/p:bpmsuite1!

+   The example of promoting through dev to qa to stage to prod is an example of using a local filesystem for this demo.
    ```